omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Data visualizations are primarily published by adding them to site pages as page blocks.

-To a new or existing page, add a "Data visualization" block.
+While editing a new or existing page, add a "Data visualization" block.
 In the new block, use the dropdown menu to select the visualization you would like to add to the page.
 Then save the page edits.
 Remember to add the page to your site navigation, if new.

 ![Data visualization block in a page](../modules/modulesfiles/dataviz_block.png)